isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -  *Generalized UDP Source Port for DHCP Relay*, `RFC 8357
    <https://tools.ietf.org/html/rfc8357>`__: The Kea server is able
-   to handle Relay Source Port option in a received Relay-Forward message, remembers the UDP port and sends back Relay-Reply with a copy of the option to the relay agent using this UDP port.
+   to handle Relay Source Port option in a received Relay-forward message, remembers the UDP port and sends back Relay-reply with a copy of the option to the relay agent using this UDP port.

 -  *Dynamic Host Configuration Protocol for IPv6 (DHCPv6)*, `RFC 8415
-   <https://tools.ietf.org/html/rfc8415>`__: New DHCPv6 protocol specification
+   <https://tools.ietf.org/html/rfc8415>`__: This new DHCPv6 protocol specification
-   which obsoletes RFC 3315, RFC 3633, RFC 3736, RFC 4242, RFC 7083, RFC 7283,
+   obsoletes RFC 3315, RFC 3633, RFC 3736, RFC 4242, RFC 7083, RFC 7283,
    and RFC 7550.
-All features, with the exception of Reconfigure mechanism and the now deprecated temporary addresses (IA_TA) mechanism, are supported.
+All features, with the exception of the RECONFIGURE mechanism and the now-deprecated temporary addresses (IA_TA) mechanism, are supported.

 .. _dhcp6-limit: